Lock Haven, Pennsylvania: 19th century

-Twentieth century
+20th and 21st centuries

 As older forms of transportation such as the canal boat disappeared, new forms arose.
 One of these, the electric trolley, began operation in Lock Haven in 1894.
 The Lock Haven Electric Railway, managed by the Lock Haven Traction Company and after 1900 by the Susquehanna Traction Company, ran passenger trolleys between Lock Haven and Mill Hall, about 3 mi to the west.
 The trolley line extended from the Philadelphia and Erie Railroad station in Lock Haven to a station of the Central Railroad of Pennsylvania, which served Mill Hall.
 The route went through Lock Haven's downtown, close to the Normal School, across town to the trolley car barn on the southwest edge of the city, through Flemington, over the Bald Eagle Canal and Bald Eagle Creek, and on to Mill Hall via what was then known as the Lock Haven, Bellefonte, and Nittany Valley Turnpike.
 Plans to extend the line from Mill Hall to Salona, 3 mi south of Mill Hall, and to Avis 10 mi northeast of Lock Haven, were never carried out, and the line remained unconnected to other trolley lines.
 The system, always financially marginal, declined after World War I. Losing business to automobiles and buses, it ceased operations around 1930.